GlobalNOC/routerproxy/README.md

 * IOS Menu Commands?
 * Force10 Menu Commands?
 * HP Menu Commands?
-* Telnet support for IOS XR, Force10, HP (currently does not work)
+* Telnet support for IOS XR, Force10, HP (currently does not work).

 ## Supported Devices
 The following list of devices is supported by Router Proxy with their corresponding 'type' as